Published on 19 September 2017; revised

 - Moxa Rolls (Amazon has these) for moxibustion; acupuncture needles, and instructions

 - Wild Herb to Staunch Wound Bleeding.
 Note that the root of yarrow (Achillea millefolium), which grows wild in most parts of the United States, can be used to staunch the flow of blood in wounds.
 It is also anti-inflammatory, antimicrobial, and pain relieving.

-It’s always good to keep on hand plenty of hand tools (as opposed to power tools, which won’t be useful for long in an extended emergency situation.
-This ought to include:
+It is always good to keep on hand plenty of hand tools (as opposed to power tools, which will not be useful for long in an extended emergency situation.
+This ought to include …

 - woodworking tools,

 - cooking and food preparation tools … the usual, and also including …